TamimiGitHub/faa-sam-demo/100-SOPs.md

 ### Step 2: Configure the RAG Agent

-1. Open the new file that was generated at [configs/agents/faa-docs-agent.yaml](./sam/configs/agents/faa-docs-agent.yaml).
-Your final Agent yaml configuration should look like this
+1. Open the new file that was generated at [configs/agents/faa-docs-agent.yaml](./sam/configs/agents/faa-docs-agent.yaml) and replace the content with the following:

 ```
 # This is a configuration template for the SAM RAG Agent Plugin.